hishamk/statetrooper/README.md

 diagram, _ :=order.State.GenerateMermaidRulesDiagram()
 ```

+_In order to generate a diagram, the states type must have a String() method._ Ensure that the formatted string returned does not contain any invalid characters for Mermaid.

-_simply use the generated Mermaid code with your Mermaid visualizer to generate the diagram_
+_Use the generated Mermaid code with your Mermaid visualizer to generate the diagram._

 ```markdown
 graph LR;